Getting a Quilt ready for Quilting!

 The grey on the right side is for the bobbin.
 As much as the backing fabric is black with white writing, I don't want the bobbin thread showing through on the coloured panels, so I have opted for grey for the bobbin to minimise this possible issue.
 Will see how it goes on the first block.

 I have used just about every pin I have preparing this quilt!
 I only pin my quilts these days.
 When I first started many years ago, I pinned and hand tacked, but then I was also hand quilting.......
 I moved onto light basting glue and pins and now I really only need pins.
-That is mainly experience, I have quilting many many quilts on my Q 20.
+That is mainly experience, I have quilting many many quilts on my Q 20 and it has a very wide flat bed, so I have plenty of room to layout the quilt without it bunching.
 Everyone has their own favourite technique and you will or have developed your own.

 When pinning though I do use a lot of pins (depending on the size of the quilt) and I pin strategically with 2 things in mind.
 Firstly where it needs to be pinned to hold the quilt together and reduce possible movement, and secondly, I try and pin in a consistent pattern/placement so I know where they are!
 It is very easy, especially with free motion quilting to forget your pins.................. you do not want to sew over one!